Bradley Tusk: Tusk Philanthropies

 Tusk created Tusk Philanthropies.
 In 2017, Tusk Philanthropies launched an initiative to popularize the need for mobile voting to citizens and elected officials across the country.
 The services Tusk has backed so far are for development of internet-based voting systems.
-David Dill of Verified Voting, and the National Election Defense Coalition have expressed skepticism of these efforts, based on their belief that any internet-based voting system would be vulnerable to manipulation, either by hackers or by the company owning the system.
+David L. Dill of Verified Voting, and the National Election Defense Coalition have expressed skepticism of these efforts, based on their belief that any internet-based voting system would be vulnerable to manipulation, either by hackers or by the company owning the system.
 Tusk Philanthropies announced a $10 million grant in 2021 for the development of internet-based voting.

-Tusk founded Tusk Philanthropies' Solving Hunger, which supports school meal efforts.
+Tusk founded Tusk Philanthropies' Solving Hunger, which assists school meal programs.

 Published works

 In 2018, Tusk wrote The Fixer: My Adventures Saving Startups from Death by Politics (published by Penguin Group).
-According to colleagues, the book "takes more credit than he deserves" for Tusk's political consulting achievements.
+According to some colleagues, the book "takes more credit than he deserves" for Tusk's political consulting achievements.

 Tusk authored a novel called Obvious in Hindsight that he called a "slightly absurdist take" on his career working with Uber.
 The novel was published in 2023 and is about a campaign to legalize flying cars.